trozware/troznet/content/post/2023/to-day.md

 It might seem like EnvironmentObject is less efficient, but I've read recent reports of it using less memory, perhaps because intermediate views that don't need it, don't access it.

-I decide to use EnvironmentObject so in the App struct, I initialised it as a `StateObject`.
+I decided to use EnvironmentObject so in the App struct, I initialised it as a `StateObject`.
 MenuBarExtra can't take an `environmentObject`, so I grouped the menu view sections and assigned the environmentObject to the Group.
 This let the views in the menu access it using `@EnvironmentObject var appState: AppState`.

 ## Windows